joelouthan/Theologicus/src/confession-1689/1689-01-1-on-holy-scripture.md

 Those who oppose prophetic words will say, "You cannot add to the word of God."

-Let me state this for the record: You and I cannot add to the word of God, the Bible, the Scriptures, the 66 books of canon.
+Let me state this for the record: You and I cannot add to the word of God, the Bible, the Scriptures, the sixty-six books of canon.
 Full stop.

 Yes, I am Charismatic.
 Full-on.
 But I know that I know that I cannot add to the word of God.
 I don't care if you are Joseph Smith.
 The word of God is the word of God.
 And here are some fun facts: every time humans, in our own wickedness and depravity, tries to add on to the word of God, you never ever get more grace as too try to override a bit of God's law.
 What you always get more and more legalistic.